2023 Most Popular Journalism Bachelor's Degree Schools in California

 While working on their Bachelor's Degree, journalism majors at USC accumulate an average of around $16,644 in student debt.

-With a ranking of #7, San Francisco State University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
-Located in the large city of San Francisco, SFSU is a public college with a fairly large student population.
+San Francisco State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+Located in the city of San Francisco, SFSU is a public college with a very large student population.

 About 66% of the students majoring in journalism at the school are women while 34% are male.